 Does fasting affect breastfeeding?

-If you are breastfeeding and planning to fast, drink extra fluids in the days leading up to, and during, the fast – if possible.
+If you are breastfeeding and planning to fast, drink extra fluids in the days leading up to, and during, the fast.
 Try to minimise physical activities and exposure to heat as much as possible while fasting.

 You may find that for the next day or so after the fast, your baby may seem hungrier and want to feed more often.
-This is normal and you will settle back in to your usual feeding routine in a few days.
+This is normal and you will usually settle back into your regular feeding routine in a few days.

 Where can I get more information about fasting?